-There is a requirement for immediate work to repair and elevate the seawall and repair the bund wall, as outlined in various TSRA submissions for funding, and as costed and described by AECOM (2011), even if in the longer term other options as described below form part of the plan to adapt to climate change and, in particular, if sea level rises.
-This is because the options described below can not be made to happen immediately.
+There is a requirement for immediate work to rebuild the seawall and construct a rear bund wall, as well as undertake some work at the cemetery, as outlined in various TSRA submissions for funding, and as costed and described by AECOM (2011), even if in the longer term, other options as described below form part of the plan to adapt to climate change and, in particular, sea level rise.
+This is because the options described below can not be immediate.
 However, it is important to have a long-term plan.